JIM JACOBS

 Jim Jacobs is a sculptural artist based in Ogden, Utah.
 Jacobs received his Bachelor of Fine Arts from Jacksonville University in Florida and his Master of Fine Arts from East Carolina University in North Carolina.
 In 1985 Jacobs moved to Utah where he taught visual arts at Weber State University up until 2015.
 Inspired by the relationship between humans and the environment, he began incorporating woven tree branches into his paintings, which eventually evolved into an exclusively sculptural practice.
 Jacobs believes wood is deeply entwined in our lives – it has a physicality and a relationship to our bodies which lends itself to be metaphors for us, our social and political idiosyncrasies and, in particular, our role in nature.

 Early examples of Jim Jacobs’ work.
-Images courtesy of the artist.

 Jim Jacobs

-48 x 40 x 34 in.
+50 x 46 x 21 in.

 A look inside the artist’s studio in Ogden, Utah.